RamiKrispin/deploy-flex-actions/README.md

 CONTAINER ID   IMAGE                                   COMMAND                  CREATED         STATUS         PORTS                    NAMES d594356d8ccc   rkrispin/flex_dash_env:dev.0.0.0.9000   "/usr/lib/rstudio-se…"   3 minutes ago   Up 3 minutes   0.0.0.0:8787->8787/tcp   deploy-flex-actions_rstudio_1
 ```
-Next, let's ssh to the container and open bash terminal using the `docker exec` command:
+Next, let's ssh to the container and open the bash shell on the terminal using the `docker exec` command:

 ``` shell
 docker exec -it d594356d8ccc /bin/bash
 ```

-Where, the `d594356d8ccc` is the container ID, from the `docker ps` output above, and `/bin/bash` define the type of shell we want to open.
+Where the `d594356d8ccc` is the container ID, from the `docker ps` output above, and `/bin/bash` defines the type of shell we want to open.
 This will lead you to the bash terminal inside the container:

 ``` shell
 (flex_dashboard) root@d594356d8ccc:/#
 ```
-You can note that the `(flex_dashboard)` represents the conda envrionement we set and the `d594356d8ccc` after the `root@` represents the container ID.
+You can note that the `(flex_dashboard)` represents the conda environment we set, and the `d594356d8ccc` after the `root@` represents the container ID.
 You can inspect the container root folder with the `ls` command:

 ``` shell
 (flex_dashboard) root@d594356d8ccc:/# ls